Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 What is Jicama?

 Jicama (Pachyrhizus erosus) is a root vegetable that is native to Mexico.
-It is related to beans and has been eaten by the indigenous people there for thousands of years.
+It is related to beans and has been eaten by the indigenous people living in Mexico for thousands of years.
 After the Spanish invaded and colonized Central America, they introduced the plant to Europe and their other colonies around the world.
 It has become a staple in the cuisines of Southeast Asia.

 The jicama root grows tubers like potatoes.
 The upper parts of the plants are large vines that can grow from 15 to 20 feet in length.
 The vines produce flowers that can be blue or white.
 The flowers produce pods that are similar to lima beans.
 But don’t eat them!
 All of the parts of the plant above ground including the stems, leaves, flowers, pods and seeds are poisonous.
 They all contain the chemical rotenone which is used as both an insecticide and to kill fish.
 If you grow this plant, be sure to keep pets and small children away from it.